-Is being a medical assistant for me?
+Is becoming a medical assistant right for me?

-The first step to choosing a career is to make sure you are actually willing to commit to pursing the career.
+The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 To become a medical assistant, you can follow these general steps:

 - Education: While formal education is not always required, completing a postsecondary program in clinical medical assisting can provide a solid foundation of knowledge and skills.
 Look for programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 These programs typically lasts around one year, and offer a combination of classroom instruction and hands-on clinical training, covering topics such as medical terminology, anatomy, physiology, medical office procedures, and clinical skills.